liamzdenek/stitch-fix-application/memory-bank/activeContext.md

 The engagement score handling has been improved to respect provided engagement scores, allowing for direct manipulation of scores in the UI.
 This enables testing of the email generation system without waiting for natural score changes.

-However, there is an issue with the email generation system.
-Emails are not being generated for users with low engagement scores, despite the engagement score being correctly updated in the database.
-This issue is currently being investigated.
+We've fixed the issue with the email generation system.
+The problem was that the email processor Lambda was recalculating engagement scores instead of using the ones stored in the database.
+This was causing scores to be too high (above the 50.0 threshold) and preventing email generation.
+We modified the Lambda to use the existing engagement score from the database, and now emails are being generated correctly for users with low engagement scores.

+However, there is still an issue with email sending.
+The emails are being generated and saved to DynamoDB with a status of "FAILED" because the email addresses (both sender and recipients) are not verified in AWS SES.
+In AWS SES, both the sender and recipient email addresses need to be verified before you can send emails, especially when your SES account is in the sandbox mode (which is the default for new accounts).

 The system demonstrates a production-ready, highly scalable solution that addresses a key business risk for Stitch Fix.
 It showcases technical excellence through its architecture and implementation, while providing practical business value through its engagement monitoring and automated re-engagement capabilities.